salesforce/lwc-rfcs/text/0000-dynamic-attributes.md

 ```
 `lwc:spread` will take precedence to whatever props/attrs are declared in the template directly.
 In the above example,
 `c-child` is always passed `World` as `name`.
 Additionally, there can be only one `lwc:spread` on a directive.

+### Locker Integration

+The usage of `lwc:spread` will be considered risky and the element will be injected with a `renderer` property that will be overridden by locker.

 ## Drawbacks